Roman Červenka: Playing career

 On 16 May 2013, Červenka returned to the KHL after signing a three-year contract with SKA Saint Petersburg.
 He left after two years and then spent the 2015–16 season with Piráti Chomutov of the Czech Extraliga; he scored 23 goals and provided 38 assists in 49 games during the regular season, ranking first in league scoring.

 In March 2016, he signed with HC Fribourg-Gottéron of the Swiss National League (NL).
 After two seasons in Fribourg, on 23 May 2018, Červenka joined ZSC Lions on a one-year contract.
 On 20 June 2019, Červenka signed a one-year contract with his third Swiss club, SC Rapperswil-Jona Lakers, to remain in the NL. Červenka played for five years for the Lakers, serving as captain for the 2022-23 season, before returning to the ELH by signing a two-year deal with HC Dynamo Pardubice.

+Serving as an alternate captain for Pardubice, Červenka would finish 5th in the league in points, with 46.
+He would also be a core part of the team for their playoff run, where he would lead the league in playoff assists and points, with 14 and 19, respectively, to Pardubice run to the finals, where they would fall to HC Kometa Brno in seven games.
+In his second season with the team, Červenka would lead the league in both points in assists in the regular season, scoring 19 goals and 41 assists for 60 points in 43 games, helping him earn him the league MVP award.
+For the second straight season, Červenka would have an outstanding playoff run, and help lead Pardubice to the finals.
+He would score 14 goals and 11 assists for 25 points in 17 games, good for leading the league in playoff goals, as well as playoff points for the second straight season.
+This time, fortune was in Červenka and Pardubice's favor, as they would win the league, capping off a great season. Červenka would also win playoff MVP for his efforts.

 Personal life

 Červenka is Orthodox Christian, after Jaromír Jágr took him to churches in Omsk where he would be baptized.
 His younger brother Marek (born 1992) is a professional football player.